Let me ask you a question.

 If there was a generation war happening in the workplace, which generation do you see having the best chance for the win?

-If you ask me, I’d go with Millennials.
+If you ask me, I will go with Millennials.

-They’re becoming the largest age group in the global workforce, gradually replacing previous generations on positions of all kinds.
+They’re becoming the largest age group in the global workforce, gradually replacing previous generations in positions of all kinds.

 But the quantity isn’t the main reason why they should be winners.

 Millennials are “the most talented generation I’ve ever worked with.
 Hands down.”

 That’s why the majority of talent professionals say they’re already focusing on recruiting Millennials.